andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 # Implenting ReceiptParser

 OK!
-We&#8217;ve got a few helper functions to decode the receipt attributes, and we&#8217;ve got some `ReceiptValidationError` cases to throw in case parsing fails.
+We've got a few helper functions to decode the receipt attributes, and we've got some `ReceiptValidationError` cases to throw in case parsing fails.

 At a very high level, the ReceiptParser will take the following skeletal structure: